How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Contact lenses: If you wear contact lenses, remove them before inserting the drops, and wait 10 minutes before putting your lenses back in.
+Contact lenses: The preservative in this medication can cause eye irritation and discolour contact lenses.
+If you wear contact lenses, remove them before inserting the drops, and wait 15 minutes before putting your lenses back in.
 If your eyes become red, take out your lenses and consult your eye doctor.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.